Moving Average (MA)

 Given the number of seasons, the function computes the average value of each season component.
 This method works better for detrended data.

-With reapeating equal true the function will repeat the results until the output vector has the same length as the input vector y.
+With repeating equal true the function will repeat the results until the output vector has the same length as the input vector y.

 source